 - Evidence of research and creative scholarship activities relative to the respective discipline and/or to the quality of patient outcomes that can be documented in terms of publications (number and type) and grants/contracts.

-- Nominations may be made by any AACP member, including self-nominations and are encouraged from faculty members of colleges and schools of pharmacy and from all segments of the Association (e.g., sections, special interest groups, affiliate members).
+- Nominations will be brought forth by members of the Board of Directors, but recommendations may be made by any AACP member, including self-nominations and are encouraged from faculty members of colleges and schools of pharmacy and from all segments of the Association (e.g., sections, special interest groups, affiliate members).

-- The dossier’s contents shall be presented to include the following separate sections, each beginning on a new page:
+- Any AACP member intending to recommend a nomination must submit a Letter of Intent by October 12, 2023, followed by a full dossier received by December 4, 2023.
+The dossier’s contents shall be presented to include the following separate sections, each beginning on a new page:

 - Cover letter from the nominator summarizing the nominee’s qualifications and commitment to the Association;